Family and Medical Leave

 If the need for the FMLA leave is foreseeable, an employee must provide the Director or designee with at least 30 days’ advance notice before the leave is to begin.
 If 30 days’ advance notice is not practicable, the notice must be given as soon as practicable.
 The employee shall make a reasonable effort to schedule a planned medical treatment so as not to disrupt DAOES’s operations, subject to the approval of the health care provider administering the treatment.
 The employee shall provide at least verbal notice sufficient to make the Director or designee aware that he or she needs FMLA leave, and the anticipated timing and duration of the leave.
 Failure to give the required notice for a foreseeable leave may result in a delay in granting the requested leave until at least 30 days after the date the employee provides notice.

-Within 15 calendar days after the Superintendent or designee makes a request for certification for a FMLA leave, an employee must provide one of the following:
+Within 15 calendar days after the Director or designee makes a request for certification for a FMLA leave, an employee must provide one of the following:

 DAOES may require an employee to obtain a second and third opinion at its expense when it has reason to doubt the validity of a medical certification.